A Quick guide to the very basics of setting up your solo business with Xolo in Estonia

 Applying for and registering your VAT number;

-Monthly VAT reporting (including MOSS) - deadline on the 20th of the next month;
+Monthly VAT reporting (including OSS only for digital sales) - deadline on the 20th of the next month;

-Monthly salary taxes reporting (TSD) - deadline on the 10th of the next month;
+Monthly salary tax reporting (TSD) - deadline on the 10th of the next month;

 Annual reporting - deadline on the 30th of June next year;